State of Florida seeks P25 contract progress with Motorola Solutions this week or will consider ‘other options’

 Timing—When the SLERS project was bid, the winning vendor was supposed to have 48 months to build a new P25 statewide system that would be operational at the end of June 2021.
 Even if Motorola Solutions could reach a contract agreement with DMS by the end of the week, the company would be challenged to complete the massive statewide radio network in less than 18 months, especially if it does not know the fate of the 21 L3Harris-owned towers for months.

 For Florida DMS, getting a firm answer this week about the Motorola Solutions contract is critical to making future SLERS plans, particularly if some alternatives require action on the part of the state legislature, which soon will begin its annual 60-day session.
-Such clarification also is important to the 20,000 SLERS users, who need to when the proposed P25 system will be a reality before purchasing new radios.
+Such clarification also is important to the 20,000 SLERS users, who need to know when the proposed P25 system will be a reality before purchasing new radios.

 If Florida DMS chooses to move in different direction other than contracting with Motorola Solutions, many industry analysts interviewed by IWCE’s Urgent Communications noted that there is a risk that the state could face a legal challenge.